Emptiness as a Negation Phenomenon

 When we’re speaking about those two stages of total absorption and subsequent attainment, how do we realize when we’re really ready to go from the first to the second?
 Is it just our urge to go from the first to the second because we feel we’ve done enough with the first?

 That depends on how advanced we are in our ability to really concentrate.
-We can work on that now at our level, in which we do not have shamatha and we do not have vipashyana and so we don’t have perfect concentration etc. So we're going to just stay focused as long as we can and then if we have terrible mental wandering and so on it’s hopeless.
-So we try to do a little bit of focusing on space-like voidness and a little bit on illusion-like voidness, but it’s going to be quite difficult actually; we have no concentration skills.
+We can work on that now at our level, in which we do not have shamatha and we do not have vipashyana, so we don’t have perfect concentration, etc. We’re going to just stay focused as long as we can, then if we have terrible mental wandering and so on, it’s hopeless.
+We try to do a little bit of focusing on space-like voidness and a little bit on illusion-like voidness, but it’s going to be quite difficult actually; we have no concentration skills.
 That’s why what we mostly are going to be doing out of the three steps of listening, thinking and meditating is the second step: thinking.
-We listen to the teachings on voidness, we’ve heard them and checked that we have heard them correctly; then we have to think about them and try to understand them correctly.
+We listen to the teachings on voidness, we’ve heard them and checked that we have heard them correctly; then, we have to think about them and try to understand them correctly.
 That’s what we need to spend a lot of time on.

-But once we have shamatha joined with vipashyana and we have practiced conceptually, and we get non-conceptual cognition, then the seeing pathway mind has sixteen phases – if we’re doing it just in terms of the impossible “me.”
+However, once we have shamatha joined with vipashyana and we have practiced conceptually, and we get nonconceptual cognition, then the seeing pathway mind has 16 phases – if we’re doing it just in terms of the impossible “me.”
 With total absorption, there are two parts: the uninterrupted pathway mind and the liberated pathway mind.
-The uninterrupted ones act as the opponent to get rid of what you need to get rid of – this doctrinally-based unawareness for example.
-And the liberated ones are free of that.
+The uninterrupted ones act as the opponent to get rid of what we need to get rid of, this doctrinally based unawareness, for example, and the liberated ones are free of that.

-Then we have a parallel set of four uninterrupted and four liberated minds in relation to the four noble truths that occur with respect to our mind being on the planes of ethereal forms of the plane of formless beings.
-That refers to the fact that even when your non-conceptual state of shamatha joined with vipashyana is absorbed on one of the six levels of mental stability – the dhyanas and so forth – there still will be unawareness and disturbing emotions like pride associated with it.
-The next eight phases rid your minds of them.
+Then, we have a parallel set of four uninterrupted and four liberated minds in relation to the four noble truths that occur with respect to our mind being on the planes of ethereal forms of the plane of formless beings.
+That refers to the fact that even when our nonconceptual state of shamatha joined with vipashyana is absorbed on one of the six levels of mental stability – the dhyanas and so forth – there will still be unawareness and disturbing emotions like pride associated with it.
+The next eight phases rid our minds of them.

-It is because of this structure of the seeing pathway of mind that I have been presenting this discussion of how to refute the false "me" in terms of the "me that experiences the four noble truths and, with the four placements of close mindfulness focuses on the aggregates as exemplifying the four noble truths – the body as true suffering and so on.
+It is because of this structure of the seeing pathway mind that I have been presenting this discussion of how to refute the false “me” in terms of the “me” that experiences the four noble truths and with the four placements of close mindfulness focused on the aggregates as exemplifying the four noble truths – the body as true suffering and so on.

 Top